Advanced Diploma of Arts

 The course is designed for those who wish to gain an undergraduate qualification that is shorter in length than the degree of Bachelor.
+This course is designed to provide students with skills and knowledge in a range of disciplinary studies in the humanities, arts and social sciences.
 It examines historic, environmental, social, behavioural and cultural features of humanity, allowing students to analyse, reflect upon and anticipate patterns of human conduct.

 Subjects you can Study

-Ancient history; Archaeology; Asian studies; Australian history; Chinese; Classical languages; English; French; German; History; Human geography; Indigenous studies; Indonesian; International history; International studies; Islamic studies; Italian; Japanese; Linguistics; Music; Peace studies; Philosophy; Physical geography; Political studies; Psychology; Screen and media studies; Sociology; Spanish; Studies in religion; Theatre and performance; Writing
+Ancient history; Archaeology; Australian history; Chinese; Classical languages; Criminology; English; French; German; History; Human geography; Indigenous studies; Indonesian; International history; Islamic studies; Italian; Japanese; Linguistics; Music; Peace studies; Philosophy; Physical geography; Political and International studies; Psychology; Screen and media studies; Sociology; Spanish; Studies in religion; Theatre and performance; Writing

 - External = 3 years